mekanoid/MMRC-convention/README.md

-Modern Model Railroad Control - Documentation for MMRC in swedish and english.
+Modern Model Railroad Control - Overview

 ## Documentation
 For the MMRC concept you can find the following documentation.
 You can also find Readme files in the repositories for each of the MMRC software and the source codes are fully documented.